wietsevenema/adk-workshop/levels/level-2/README.md

 **Task:** Create a Hacker News agent using the `OpenAPIToolset` to automatically generate tools from an OpenAPI spec.
 Refer to [the API documentation](https://github.com/HackerNews/API) to get started

-**Outcome:** An agent that can answer "What are the top 5 stories on Hacker News right now?" by using the automatically generated tools.
+**Outcome:** An agent that can answer "What are the top 5 stories on Hacker News right now?" through using the API.

 **Question:** What is the main advantage of an `OpenAPIToolset` instead of writing individual functions for every single API endpoint?
 What are the disadvantages?

 ---
 ### Challenge: Workflow Agents

 **Concept:** Some problems are best solved as a sequence of steps.
-You will use a `SequentialAgent` to create a "team" of specialized agents that work together to solve a complex problem.
+You will use a `SequentialAgent` to create a team of specialized agents that work together to solve a problem.

 **Task:** Build a **deep research agent** using a `SequentialAgent`.
 The first agent in the sequence will use `google_search` and `url_context` tools to gather information on a topic.
 The second agent will take the collected information and produce a concise summary.